getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 import { default as foo } from "foo";
 ```

-**Note:** Essentially, the `default` keyword in a module's `export` specifies a named export where the name is exactly `default`, as is illustrated by the second more verbose syntax option.
-The renaming from `default` to, in this case, `foo`, is explicit in the latter syntax but is identical yet implicit in the former syntax.
+**Note:** As explained in the previous section, the `default` keyword in a module's `export` specifies a named export where the name is actually `default`, as is illustrated by the second more verbose syntax option.
+The renaming from `default` to, in this case, `foo`, is explicit in the latter syntax and is identical yet implicit in the former syntax.

 You can also import a default export along with other named exports, if the module has such a definition.
 Recall this module definition from earlier: